Carnival Panorama Ship Review and Photos

 Carnival knows the value of familiarity, and that if something is broken, you don’t need to fix it.
 Sure, you might give it a tweak here (adding USB ports) or there (updated artwork), but for the most part, things stay the same from ship to ship.

 Panorama is no exception.
-Here, you’ll find two USB ports and two plugs in each stateroom, along with a European power outlet.
+Each stateroom has two USB ports and two plugs, along with a European power outlet.

-The bathroom is pretty standard, although we were disappointed to find shower curtains as opposed to a glass door.
-Thankfully, that is one major change we’ll see in staterooms starting with the launch of Mardi Gras.
+The bathroom is pretty standard, although we were disappointed to find shower curtains instead of a glass door.
+Thankfully, that is one major change we’ll see in staterooms, starting with the launch of Mardi Gras.

 Stateroom categories include: